swedenconnect/technical-framework/README.md

 If you have feedback or questions regarding the Technical Framework make a post to the "Tekniskt ramverk"-thread on <https://forum.eidasweb.se>.

+### The Working Group

+The [Working Group for the Swedish eID Framework](working-group/wg.md) is responsible of development of future versions of the framework.

 ### Releases

 For official and draft releases of the Swedish eID Framework, see the [releases section](https://github.com/swedenconnect/technical-framework/releases).